-They want to see a commitment to service and they look at the total package.
+The Army wants to see a commitment to service, and they take a whole-person view.
 There is no set minimum for GPA or LSAT score.
 They look at your personal statement, how your interview went, and how you value teamwork, which is very important.
-The board is composed of 5 people and the personal statement means the world to them.
+The board is composed of five people and the personal statement means the world to them.
 They want to know why you chose to serve and that you know what it means to be put on a uniform.
 The Army really wants to get the right fit.

-Little things in your application like the photograph that you submit make a difference.
-Don’t submit a selfie.
+Little things in your application, like the photograph that you submit, make a difference.
+Be sure to follow all instructions provided.

-As far as the people conducting interviews for the Army, they give field officers a week long training to prepare them to interview candidates.
+Field officers are given a week-long training to prepare them to interview candidates.
 Field officers ask themselves when interviewing candidates: is this someone you want to work with every day?
 Can they handle being in a leadership position immediately?